 Kahr CT9 —

-The thing with Kahr’s pistols, is that even the “value priced” guns don’t feel like cheap.
+The thing with Kahr’s pistols, is that even the “value priced” guns don’t feel cheap.
 The MSRP on the CT9 is right around the $450 mark, but can be found for much cheaper than that out at your neighborhood FFL dealer.
 The CT9 is a single-stack, polymer-framed pistol that can be carried concealed and has an excellent trigger.
 I say excellent because the trigger pull is smooth without any grit or false breaks.
 I’ve had plenty of time with Kahr’s pistols, and can say that, while they don’t always favor steel-cased ammo, I have never had an issue with brass or even aluminum ammunition.

 Barrel Length: 3.965″